w3c/wcag2ict/key-terms.md

 <DL><DT>set of documents (non-web) (as used in WCAG2ICT)</DT><DD>

-collection of [documents](#document) share a common purpose, are created by the same author, group or organization and that are published together, and the documents all refer to each other by name or link
+collection of [documents](#document) that share a common purpose, are created by the same author, group or organization and that are published together, and the documents all refer to each other by name or link
 </DD></DL>
 <div class="note">